 - Open the .apk file to install Kodi, and follow the prompts.
-Kodi will work the same as if it was downloaded from the Google Play Store, except it will prompt you for security authorization.
+Kodi will function the same as downloading from the Google Play Store, except it will prompt you for security authorization.

 - Configure Kodi so you can see the content you have stored in the network.

 As previously mentioned, many add-ons contain content that isn’t officially licensed.
 Accessing such content could infringe on copyrights or lead to illegal use.
-It is the user’s responsibility to comply with all applicable laws in their country regarding data and content.
+The user’s responsibility is to comply with all applicable laws in their country regarding data and content.

-Now that you have Kodi installed on your HDTV, have fun playing around with it and explore the features and options to make it yours!
+Now that you have Kodi installed on your HDTV, you can enjoy playing around with it and explore the features and options to make it yours!
 It also allows profiles so other users can customize it to suit their needs.
 Feel free to leave your comments below on how you’re using Kodi on your Android TV.